PORTFOLIO OF RECORDINGS - 2019/0

 There are no formal formative assessment components for this module, but formative feedback will be given to individual students in listening sessions, in tutorials during operational workshops, and following their presentations or playback of their documentaries.

-Students will receive written feedback on their written paper or documentary, verbal feedback in operational workshops and listening sessions, and verbal feedback on their portfolio of recordings.
+Students will receive written feedback on their documentary, verbal feedback in operational workshops and listening sessions, and verbal feedback on their portfolio of recordings.

 - Provide you with operational experience building on the previous parts of the course that is relevant to a career in the sound recording and broadcast industries